-Queen Mary cannabis dispensary robbed at gunpoint | CBC News
+Downtown Halifax cannabis dispensary robbed at gunpoint | CBC News

 According to police, two men entered the business and approached a staff member, while one of the men pulled out a gun and demanded that staff put product in a suitcase.

-The suspects fled on foot toward Citadel Hill and then drove off in a grey vehicle.
+The suspects fled on foot toward Citadel Hill and then drove off in a grey vehicle, police say.

-The man carrying the gun is described as a white male, approximately six feet two inches tall with a heavy build, wearing a black hoodie and a black mask.
+The man carrying the gun is described as a white male, approximately six-feet-two-inches tall with a heavy build, wearing a black hoodie and a black mask.

-The second suspect is described as a black male, about five feet 10 inches and wearing a light blue hoodie.
+The second suspect is described as a black male, about five-feet-10-inches and wearing a light blue hoodie.

 Anyone with information about this incident is asked to call police at 902-490-5016.
 Anonymous tips can also be sent to Crime Stoppers at 1-800-222-TIPS (8477).